SamiUrRehman065/ELibraryManagement/README.md

 ### 🧩 Module Breakdown

-Each module is documented in its own `.md` file inside the `docs/` folder.
-Highlights include:
+Each module is documented in its own , Highlights include:

 | Module               | Purpose                             | Status     |
 |----------------------|--------------------------------------|------------|